Our ServicesCataract Surgery LASIK Eye Surgery Cornea Surgery Dry Eye Glaucoma Retina Oculoplastic Surgery BOTOX & Dermal Fillers

 How serious is a cornea transplant?

 A cornea transplant is a relatively safe procedure, however, like any surgical procedure, there is a risk of complications.
 There is a possibility for your body’s immune system to reject the donor’s cornea.
 This rejection will require immediate medical attention to either get another cornea transplant or to prescribe medication.
-In most cases, complications of a cornea transplant can include an eye infection, a raise of pressure within the eyeball which can lead to glaucoma, or retinal problems like retinal detachment or swelling.
+In most cases, complications of a cornea transplant can include an eye infection, a rise of pressure within the eyeball which can lead to glaucoma, or retinal problems like retinal detachment or swelling.

 Who is a candidate for a cornea transplant?